 These Candy Cane Cookies are a peppermint-flavored cookie dough that is twisted and shaped like a candy cane.
 These holiday-themed cookies are a delicious treat to make with your kids to leave out for that jolly ole man in red!

-Peppermint flavored two tone cookie dough shaped like a candy cane then baked are a fun cookie to make with your kids!
-I remember making Candy Cane Cookies for a Christmas Cookie Tray with my mom when I was a young girl.
-We would put together several trays of different cookies and always would take one tray up to Grandpa and Grandma Law’s Christmas Eve family gathering, along with Mom’s delicious Cheese Ball recipe!
+Every holiday season, mom and I would put together several trays of cookies and always would take one tray up to Grandpa and Grandma Law’s Christmas Eve family gathering, along with Mom’s delicious Mom’s Cheese Ball Recipe!

-If the dough gets too warm, it will be hard to twist.
+If the cookie dough gets too warm, it will be hard to twist.
 I found a little secret to twisting that made it a little easier for me.
-I dusted my board with some flour, then pinched off about a teaspoon of dough from each color.
-I then quickly rolled it with both hands a few times back and forth until they were about 3-inch long ropes.
+Just dust the board with some flour then pinch off about a teaspoon of dough from each color.
+Quickly roll the dough with both hands a few times back and forth until they are about 3-inch long ropes.